 - Identify the characteristics of a high-quality credit rating system, and when it works best.

-- Cite the indicators of possible future payment delinquencies.
+- Identify the indicators of possible future payment delinquencies.

 - Identify the actions needed to achieve zero working capital.

-- Note the accounting required for the different investment activities, as well as the accounting for impairment losses, and why investments are assigned to different classifications.
+- Specify the accounting required for the different investment activities, as well as the accounting for impairment losses, and why investments are assigned to different classifications.

-- Note the accounting required for hedging transactions, the types of hedges, and the characteristics of a highly effective hedge.
+- Specify the accounting required for hedging transactions, the types of hedges, and the characteristics of a highly effective hedge.

 - Recognize the costs and advantages of a treasury management system.